alfertev2014/rwrtw/docs/01-Overview.md

 - Prohibit creating of new properties on DOM Node objects and other built-in types
 - Prohibit dangerous "innerHtml" modifications
 - Don't create any hidden DOM-nodes for utility purposes such as nodes with "display: none", empty text nodes, comment nodes
-- Don't do tricky metaprogramming with properties and parameters:
+- Don't do tricky meta-programming with properties and parameters:
   - Don't assume naming conventions
   - Don't use computed property names
   - Don't invent any dependency injection